gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 }
 ```

-However this is not thread safe as in multi thread environment 2 threads can get 2 different instances of the object.
+However this is not thread safe as in multithread environment 2 threads can get 2 different instances of the object.
 So lets make this thread safe.
 Notice we introduced synchronized keyword on the getInstance method.

 ```java
 public class ThreadSafeSingleton {